Lefjuu/tasks-management/README.md

-Certainly!
-Here's the updated documentation for your Task Management Application, including information about Passport for OAuth authentication, Redis for caching, and Nodemailer for sending emails:

 # Task Management Application Documentation

 Welcome to the Task Management Application documentation.
 This application allows users to manage tasks efficiently and collaboratively.
 Below, you will find essential information about the application, installation, technology stack, and authentication.